ExertisMicro-P/Bang-Sony/README.md

 * Move inline styling into SCSS modules.
 * Move styles from [_shame.scss](./src/scss/_shame.scss) to abstracted modules.
 * Make better use of [assemble](https://github.com/assemble/assemble) templating to DRY up the markup.
+* Refactor comparison table markup so that we don't have to manually position headings when content changes.
+* Can we abstract modules into a single `box` module with variant(s)?

 ## Getting started